-And why should the Lord bestow such honour on us, because he made us just a little lower than the heavenly beings.
+And why should the Lord bestow such honour on us by making us just a little lower than the heavenly beings?
 The Hebrew word translated ‘heavenly beings’ can refer to the angels; but it can also refer to God himself.
 So, God, the LORD, has made us just a little lower than himself and his angels.
 And he’s crowned us with glory and honour.
 The word ‘crown’ implies that he has given us the right to rule.
 And sure enough, in verses 6 to 8, David says that the Lord made us ruler over the works of God’s hands and he’s put everything else under us: the beasts of the field and the birds of the air and the fish of the sea.

 David is no doubt reflecting on Genesis 1 where we read that God created man in his own image.
 So, we were made a little lower than God, because we were made to be like him.
 And he made us to rule over creation, because he commanded us to fill the earth and to subdue it; to rule over the fish of the sea and the birds of the air and over every living creature on the earth.
 When he made us in the beginning, he — as it were — put a crown on our heads and commanded us to rule over the rest of his creation on his behalf.